pgallo725/livetext-pds/README.md

 LiveText is a client-server, "real-time" collaborative text editor built in C++ using the Qt framework.

-We began our project by studying other collaborative text editors such as [Conclave](https://conclave-team.github.io/conclave-site/) and Google Docs and then we developed our own version in the form of a desktop application.
+We began our project by studying other collaborative editors such as [Conclave](https://conclave-team.github.io/conclave-site/) and Google Docs and then we developed our own version in the form of a desktop application.

 Here you can download the latest server and client packages:
 - [Server](https://github.com/paolo257428/livetext-pds/releases/download/v1.0.0/textserver-v1.0.0-win-x64.zip)